MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 It’s possible to treat every change you make to your game as a kind of experiment if you are thoughtful about the approach.
 If you are constantly monitoring user feedback on channels like **Discord**, **Facebook**, and email, you can use the feedback from these channels - carefully! - to gauge player reaction to changes you make.
 This approach is less scientific, and has the risk of giving your most vocal players too much influence, but can be a good way to go, particularly early on in your game’s lifecycle (i.e. soft or limited launch) when you have little by way of player data and few resources.
 You’ll want to augment this stream of data with careful analysis of your player behavior, which you should be tracking closely in your analytics toolset.
 What happens to your key engagement and retention stats after a change?
 How does this vary by segment, for example players who make a purchase vs. those who do not?

+You’ll want to augment this stream of data with careful analysis of your player behavior, which you should be tracking closely in your analytics toolset.
+What happens to your key engagement and retention stats after a change?
+How does this vary by segment, for example players who make a purchase vs. those who do not?

 Another way to gather player feedback is with in-game polls and micro surveys.
 These are especially helpful to evaluate qualitative factors that are not easily measured with analytics.
 The best time to pop up a poll question is between levels, or at the end of a game.
 Avoid asking more than one question at a time, though - more than a few seconds and you may interrupt the player’s flow.

 These sorts of surveys are really valuable when run in many times as changes are made to your game.
 Often the results of a specific survey questions such as “Are you enjoying the game?” may not mean much but seeing the trend of sentiment over time on that same question can give you clear insights into the mood of your community.

 ### Testing best practices